TiesdeKok/LearnPythonforResearch/README.md

 Binder allows to create a live environment where you can execute code just as-if you were on your own computer based on a GitHub repository, it is very awesome!

-Click on the button below to luanch binder:
+Click on the button below to launch binder:

 <a href="https://beta.mybinder.org/v2/gh/TiesdeKok/LearnPythonforResearch/master"><img src="https://img.shields.io/badge/launch-binder-pink.svg"></a>